saidwho12/hamza/README.md

 }
 ```

 Next, before you can shape any text you must provide font data.
 You want to load a font into a `stbtt_fontinfo` struct.
-Hamza includes `stb_truetype.h` which is intended to be used in reading fonts.To create a `hz_font_t` from a stbtt font write:
+Hamza includes `stb_truetype.h` which is intended to be used in reading fonts.
+To create a `hz_font_t` from a stbtt font, write:
 ```c
 hz_font_t *font = hz_stbtt_font_create(&fontinfo);
 ```